Lastik/some-charts/docs/demo/box-plot/index.md

     - `dimensionsSorting` a sorting function being applied to both dimensions values to place them in order.
 For this demo, we have string `x` dimension, so we don't want our dimensions to be sorted.
 Therefore, we use `Sorting.None` value here.
 - function `updateDataSet` performs randomized data update by timer.

-Constructor `new Chart<XY, Date>('#chart-element',...)`  creates chart for a given data and provided options and attributes by calling [Chart constructor](typedoc/classes/Chart.html) with the following set of parameters:
+Constructor `new Chart<XY, Date>('#chart-element',...)`  creates chart for a given data and provided options and attributes by calling [Chart constructor](/typedoc/classes/Chart.html) with the following set of parameters:
 - `elementSelector`: string `"#chart-element"`, which specifies selector to an HTML element where chart should be rendered
 - `dataSet` :DataSet<TItemType, XDimensionType, YDimensionType> specified data set for this chart;
-- `options`: Options object which specifies how to render this chart in a declarative way (see [Chart options](typedoc/interfaces/ChartOptions.html)).
+- `options`: `ChartOptions` object which specifies how to render this chart in a declarative way (see [Chart options](/typedoc/interfaces/ChartOptions.html)).

 `ChartOptions` for this demo is initialized with the following set of attributes: